Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 And I thought he was wonderful.

-So that's so put that aside.
+So put that aside.

-And so I I can't believe how much I've learned in this last year, and I want to thank you for that.
+And so I can't believe how much I've learned in this last year, and I want to thank you for that.

-But the reason I called the day was uh that I almost burst into tears because your uh comments about people being frightened and being awake at night, and that I hate to say this, you know I should know better, but I've been having a one heck of a time because we're so frightened of what's happening.
+But the reason I called today was that I almost burst into tears because your comments about people being frightened and being awake at night.

-You're eighty-one years old, right?
+You're 81 years old, right?

 Yes.